 Provides a range of resources and links on disability discrimination and other human rights and disability issues.

 Australian Human Rights Commission publication providing employers with practical guidance on the sexual harassment provisions of the Sex Discrimination Act and assistance with development and implementation of policies & procedures to eliminate and prevent sexual harassment in the workplace.

 This education resource reflects the continued demand for accurate and easy to understand information about Indigenous peoples, migrants, refugees and asylum seekers and is designed to complement the material in the Australian Human Rights Commission Face the Facts publication.

 Provides a range of rightsEd resources mapped to the national curriculum and including interactive activities for teachers and their students.They are mainly designed for Year 9 and up (14 years and up).
 Some activities will be suitable for Year 5 and up (10 years and up).
 Learning outcomes linked to curriculum are included in each resource.

 Provides information to help employers deal effectively with discrimination and harassment in the workplace so that everyone involved with your business is treated fairly and with respect.

-Australian Human Rights Commission information for students on human rights.
+Information provided by Australian Human Rights Commission on how young people can get involved in human rights.

-The Australian Human Rights Commission can investigate and resolve complaints about discrimination at work.
+The Commission can investigate and resolve complaints about discrimination at work.
 You can make a complaint no matter where you live in Australia and at no cost.